jhnns/webpack-hash-test/README.md

 ![Screenshot of terminal](https://cloud.githubusercontent.com/assets/781746/19767251/2ed0f3d6-9c52-11e6-9554-bf405f2071b2.jpg)

 This is surprising since the final bundle does not contain any information about filenames (no `output.filename`).
-(If you enabled `output-filename`, this is another cause for changing hashes).
+(If you enabled `output.filename`, this is another cause for changing hashes).

 ### 2. Hashes DO NOT change if the path outside webpack's `context` change